fractal-analytics-platform/ngio/docs/getting_started/0_quickstart.md

 >>> print(ome_zarr_container) # markdown-exec: hide
 ```

-### What is the OmeZarr container?
+### What is the OME-Zarr container?

-The `ome_zarr_container` is the core of ngio and the entry point to working with OME-Zarr images.
+The `OME-Zarr Container` is the core of ngio and the entry point to working with OME-Zarr images.
 It provides high-level access to the image metadata, images, labels, and tables.

-### What is the OmeZarr container not?
+### What is the OME-Zarr container not?

-The `OmeZarr Container` object does not allow the user to interact with the image data directly.
+The `OME-Zarr Container` object does not allow the user to interact with the image data directly.
 For that, we need to use the `Image`, `Label`, and `Table` objects.

 ## Next steps

-To learn how to work with the `OmeZarr Container` object, but also with the image, label, and table data, check out the following guides:
+To learn how to work with the `OME-Zarr Container` object, but also with the image, label, and table data, check out the following guides:

-- [Ome-Zarr Container](1_ome_zarr_containers.md): An overview on how to user the Ome-Zarr Container object and how to create new images and labels.
+- [OME-Zarr Container](1_ome_zarr_containers.md): An overview on how to use the OME-Zarr Container object and how to create new images and labels.
 - [Images/Labels](2_images.md): To know more on how to work with image data.
 - [Tables](3_tables.md): To know more on how to work with table data, and how you can combine tables with image data.
 - [Masked Images/Labels](4_masked_images.md): To know more on how to work with masked image data.
-- [HCS Plates](5_hcs.md): To know more on how to work with HCS Plate data.
+- [HCS Plates](5_hcs.md): To know more on how to work with HCS plate data.

 Also, checkout our jupyer notebook tutorials for more examples: